arturoalbero/Material25-26/EN-DWES/PU4/02-error-management.md

 Although the global variable approach is simple and useful for small projects, it can cause problems in larger projects.
 Spring MVC controllers are singletons by default.
 That means a single controller instance handles many concurrent requests.
 If the error message is stored in a field (`private String txtError`), **this variable is shared across all requests and users**.
 Two users, A and B, may trigger errors almost simultaneously.
 If request A sets `txtError = "A failed"` and before it is read, B sets `txtError = "B failed"`, user A could see B’s error.
 Result: incorrect messages and intermittent failures that are hard to debug.

 Also, this is not scalable.
 In environments with multiple service instances (clusters), the local memory variable is not synchronized across instances.
 Finally, it is hard to test and maintain, since shared mutable state makes tests less deterministic and the behavior more fragile.
+If you want to go in further detail in this aspect, go ahead to the advanced section just below.

 ----